 Once you have decided the maximum that you are prepared to pay for a particular property taking into consideration your budget & available deposit we will obtain an ‘Agreement In Principle’ from the recommended lender so that you can prove to the Estate Agent that you are able to obtain a mortgage and you can put in an offer on your dream home.

 You have now found the house of your dreams and need to contact the Estate Agent to make a formal offer.
 Do not be afraid to offer under asking price as you can always increase your offer if the vendor does not accept your first offer.

 If your offer is accepted then you will need to instruct a solicitor to take care of all the legal work involved.
-We have negotiated preferential rates for Mosaic Mortgages clients with a number of Solicitors and if you would like a detailed quotation for the legal work involved in the house purchase then Contact Mosaic Mortgages to discuss the competitive quotations.
+We have negotiated preferential rates for Mosaic Mortgages clients with a number of Solicitors and if you would like a detailed quotation then select the required quotation type below.

 Your application will be submitted to the lender and the valuation of the property will be instructed.

 - Mortgage Valuation Report – This is a report produced for the lender and advises on the suitability of the property for security for lending purposes.
 It is a limited report and is not a survey of the property and we recommend that you instruct a home buyers report or full structural survey.